Tuftsin: Phagocytosis

 Half-maximum stimulation is attained at about 100 nM.
-Stimulation of phagocytosis is obtained with polymorphonuclear leukocyte (PMN) cells from human, dog, rabbit and cow as well as with macrophages from the lung and peritoneal cavity of mice, and guinea pig and mouse bone marrow cells.
+Stimulation of phagocytosis is obtained with polymorphonuclear leukocyte (PMN) cells from human, dog, rabbit and cow as well as with macrophages from the lung and peritoneal cavity of mice, guinea pig and mouse bone marrow cells.
 This effect is inhibited by peptide analogue Thr-Lys-Pro-Pro-Arg.
 Basal activity is not inhibited, so basal phagocytosis may follow a different pathway from that which follows stimulation.
 Stimulation of pinocytosis is exerted only on phagocytic cells, not on cultured cell line mouse leukemia.

 Motility and chemotaxis

 The vertical motility of neutrophils in capillary tubes is stimulated by tuftsin, stimulation is inhibited by Thr-Lys-Pro-Pro-Arg.
 The tuftsin analogue Thr-Pro-Lys-Arg failed to show stimulation.

 Formation of reactive oxygen compounds

 Tuftsin augments the formation of O_{2}^{−} and H_{2}O_{2} to a considerable extent without the need for particle phagocytosis.
 Experiments showed rapid response to various concentrations of tuftsin.
 The optimum concentration was at 375 nM.
 This response to tuftsin stimulation of macrophage accounts for about 90% of the superoxide formed through the xanthine oxidase system.